Mr-Thack/kerplunk-backend/README.md

 # bhalserver-backend
 The backend for bhalserver, written in Cython, for FCGI, for Lighttpd

-# Required Packages
+# Install Required Packages
-cython
-ujson
+pip install cython ujson zxcvbn lmdb

 # Notes
 Any GET request (or any url query parameters) must use `D['field'][0]` becuase of the library we use.